cardan22/bjorkhem/README.md

 Before you start, you need two essential files: `requirements.txt` and `Procfile`.

 - Create `requirements.txt` by running this command in your terminal: `pip3 freeze --local > requirements.txt`.
 This file will list all the requirements.
-- Next, create a file named `Procfile` and add the line: `web: gunicorn pastryhub.wsgi` to it, without any empty lines.
+- Next, create a file named `Procfile` and add the line: `web: gunicorn bjorkhem.wsgi` to it, without any empty lines.
 Make sure to push both these files to your repository.

 **Step 2: Creating a Heroku App**

-- Log in to Heroku and go to the Dashboard.
+1. Log in to Heroku and go to the Dashboard.
-- Click "New" and select "Create new app."
+2. Click "New" and select "Create new app."
-- Give your app a name and choose the region closest to you.
+3. Give your app a name and choose the region closest to you.
-- Click "Create app" to confirm.
+4. Click "Create app" to confirm.

 **Step 3: Setting Up a Database**

-- Log in to ElephantSQL.com and access your dashboard.
+1. Log in to ElephantSQL.com and access your dashboard.
-- Click "Create New Instance."
+2. Click "Create New Instance."
-- Choose a plan, give it a name, select the Tiny Turtel (Free) plan, and leave the Tags field blank.
+3. Choose a plan, give it a name, select the Tiny Turtel (Free) plan, and leave the Tags field blank.
-- Select a data center near you.
-- Click "Review" and confirm your details.
+4. Select a data center near you and confirm your details.
-- Return to the ElephantSQL dashboard and click on the database instance name for your project.
+5. Return to the ElephantSQL dashboard, click on the database instance name for your project.
-- In the URL section, copy the database URL.
+6. In the URL section, copy the database URL.
-- Ensure that Django and Gunicorn are installed in your workspace using `pip3 install 'django<4' gunicorn`.
-- Also, make sure the database infrastructure is installed by running `pip3 install dj_database_url===0.5.0 psycopg2`.
-- Ensure that the PostgreSQL adapter is installed by running `pip3 install psycopg2-binary`.
+7. Install necessary packages using:
+* `pip3 install 'django<4' gunicorn dj_database_url===0.5.0 psycopg2 psycopg2-binary`
-- Update the `requirements.txt` file if necessary.
+* Update the `requirements.txt` file if necessary.

 **Step 4: The env.py File**

-- Create an `env.py` file if you don't already have one and make sure it's included in the .gitignore file.
+1. Create an `env.py` file if you don't have one and include it in the `.gitignore` file.
-In the `env.py` file, add the following lines:
+2. Add the following lines to env.py:

-`import os` <br>
+* `import os` <br>
-`os.environ["DATABASE_URL"] = "<copied URL from SQL database>"` <br>
+* `os.environ["DATABASE_URL"] = "<copied URL from SQL database>"` <br>
-`os.environ["SECRET_KEY"] = "<create a secret key of your own>"` <br>
+* `os.environ["SECRET_KEY"] = "<create a secret key of your own>"` <br>

 Ensure that the environment variables are correctly imported into the `settings.py` file.

 **Step 5: Configuring S3 Storage for Media Files**

-- If you haven't already, sign up for an Amazon S3 account.
+1. Sign up for an Amazon S3 account if you haven't.
-- Create a new S3 bucket for storing your media files.
+2. Create a new S3 bucket for storing media files.
-- Obtain your AWS access key and secret key.
+3. Obtain your AWS access key and secret key.
-- In your `env.py` file, add the following lines:
+4. Add the following lines to your `env.py` file:
 * `os.environ["AWS_ACCESS_KEY_ID"] = "<your AWS access key>"`
 * `os.environ["AWS_SECRET_ACCESS_KEY"] = "<your AWS secret key>"`

-- Update your `settings.py` file to use S3 storage for media files.
-Install the required package:
+5. Install the required package:
-- `pip install django-storages==1.14.2`
+* `pip install django-storages==1.14.2`

-- Add the following configuration to `settings.py`:
+6. Add the following configuration to `settings.py`:
-* `AWS_STORAGE_BUCKET_NAME = '< bucket namne>'`
+* `AWS_STORAGE_BUCKET_NAME = '<bucket name>'`
 * `AWS_S3_REGION_NAME = '<region name>'`
 * `AWS_ACCESS_KEY_ID = os.environ.get('AWS_ACCESS_KEY_ID')`
 * `AWS_SECRET_ACCESS_KEY = os.environ.get('AWS_SECRET_ACCESS_KEY')`